nadzeri/flash-sale-system/README.md

 These commands will:
 1. Reset the database to a clean state.
-2. Generate users and flash sale data under `stresstest/artillery/data`.
+2. Generate users and flash sale (50 total stock available) data under `stresstest/artillery/data`.
 3. Run the scenario described in `stresstest/artillery/purchase.yml` against `http://localhost:33000` by default.
 4. Produce results under `stresstest/results/*.json` and an HTML report.